hkmarcoot/100-days-of-code-2nd/universityOfCode/README.md

 To get the latest challenge, please visit https://www.papareact.com/universityofcode and subscribe.

 I suggest using https://leetcode.com/playground to do the challenge.
-But of course you can do it in Visual Studio Code if you know how to set it up.
+Nonetheless, you can use this template created by UOC and run 'npm run test' in terminal to have the Jest testing - https://stackblitz.com/edit/papafam-coding-challenges-testing-starter-project?file=functions.test.js&view=editor .
+Here is the video from Sonny to setup the test - https://youtu.be/1BLv_eXyMTM?si=CDDhIytmT8r20JFN